paketo-buildpacks/dotnet-core-aspnet/README.md

   [requires.metadata]

     # Setting the build flag to true will ensure that the ASPNet
-    # depdendency is available on the $PATH for subsequent buildpacks during
+    # dependency is available to subsequent buildpacks during their build phase.
+    # Currently we do not recommend having your application directly interface with
+    # the framework, instead use the dotnet-core-sdk.
+However,
-    # their build phase.
-If you are writing a buildpack that needs to run ASPNet
+    # if you are writing a buildpack that needs to use the ASPNet during
-    # during its build process, this flag should be set to true.
+    # its build process, this flag should be set to true.
     build = true

     # Setting the launch flag to true will ensure that the ASPNet
-    # dependency is available on the $PATH for the running application.
+    # dependency is available on the $DOTNET_ROOT for the running application.
 If you are
     # writing an application that needs to run ASPNet at runtime, this flag should
     # be set to true.
     launch = true